 5 Small Debts That Can Hurt Your Credit Score

-When moving out of an area, make sure that all your utility bills (phone, Internet, cable, gas, and electric) are paid up.
-Although service providers should be able to contact you if you updated your address with the post office and keep the same phone number, don't risk missing any payments.
+When moving out of an area, make sure that all your utility bills (phone, internet, cable, gas, and electric) are paid up.
+Although service providers should be able to contact you if you updated your address with the post office and keep the same phone number, don't risk missing payments.

 You may owe the local government for all sorts of things, from parking tickets to late library books.
 Many governments turn late payments over to collection agencies, regardless whether it's a $500 ticket or a 25 cent late fee.
 And when that happens, your credit score will take a hit.

 You may request a free credit report from each of the three credit bureaus once a year.
-If you spread out the requests, you'll receive a report every four months.
+If you spread out the requests, you'll get a report every four months.
 The request can be posted at AnnualCreditReport.com (not to be confused with other websites bearing similar names).
-When you receive the report, look for accounts with a balance that you don't recognize or for any unexpected red marks in your payment history.
+When you get the report, look for accounts with a balance that you don't recognize or for any unexpected red marks in your payment history.
 CreditCards.com provides a sample credit report with explanations for each section.
 Incorrect information must be removed or changed within 30 days of the initial request.

 Only the latest credit score calculations by FICO and VantageScore ignore old collections accounts once they've been paid in full.
 Not all lenders use the latest scoring systems, so your payment arrears may still have some effect.
 As the newest scoring systems become more widely accepted, it's all the more important to pay off old debts.

-Don't bother subscribing to a fee-based service that checks and monitors your credit.
+Don't bother subscribing to a fee-based service that checks and monitors credit.
 There are many tools that let you check your credit score for free, including credit card issuers such as Discover and Barclaycard and free online apps such as Credit Karma and Credit Sesame.
 Use these tools to keep an eye on your credit score and any unusual activity.
-Some will even send alerts when your bills are due or a new credit line has been taken out in your name.
+Some will even send alerts when bills are due or a new credit line has been taken out in your name.

 Some debts originate from places that don't actually loan money, such as hospitals, and unpaid bills are passed on to collection agencies.
-After attempting to collect the money, the agencies often report the missed payments to the credit bureaus, often after 90 to 180 days.
+After trying to collect the money, the agencies often report the missed payments to the credit bureaus, often after 90 to 180 days.
 If you believe you've been contacted in error about an outstanding bill, dispute the debt within 30 days.
 The Consumer Finance Protection Bureau provides a sample letter to use as a template.